Vhhg13/Airport/README.md

 All the data is stored in a single SQLite database file[^1].
 The connection to the database is established using [sqlite-jdbc](https://github.com/xerial/sqlite-jdbc).

-### Encryption [^2]
+### Encryption

 The encryption keys are created at the first start of the server side application.
 To make working with keys easier the [AirportKeys](keys/src/main/java/keys/AirportKeys.java) class was written.

-This auxiliary class lets us create, save and read the encryption keys, as well as encrypt/decrypt data using the RSA algorithm.
+This auxiliary class lets us create, save and read the encryption keys, as well as encrypt/decrypt data using the __RSA algorithm__.

 ##  Mobile App